getbubblenow/javicle/docs/complex_example.md

     {
       "comment": "split one asset into many",
-      "operation": "split",            // name of the operation "creates": "vid1_split_%",       // assets it creates, the '%' will be replaced with a counter "source": "vid1",                // split this source asset "interval": "10"                 // split every ten seconds },
+      "operation": "split",            // name of the operation "creates": "vid1_splits",        // assets it creates, 'vid1_splits' will be a list of assets "source": "vid1",                // split this asset
+      "interval": "10"                 // split every ten seconds },